cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 So we want to set up our arbitrary write so that we overwrite this pointer to a file structure with a pointer to a *fake* file structure with the `read` function pointer pointing to `system` instead, and the first 8 bytes of the structure containing `/bin/sh`.
 This will work with our arbitrary write, because both the location we want to write to and the value we are going to write there can *both be writable* (rather than trying to write the address of `system` somewhere).

-I didn't develop this whole exploit at once, but I thought it made more sense to explain the whole thing, and then walk through the code for each part (rather than walking through the code as I go).
-Maybe that was a mistake, but here we are.
+I didn't develop this whole exploit at once, but I thought it made more sense to explain the whole thing, and leave the annotated code to explain each part.

-TODO: explain each piece of this with code, or just annotate my solve script.
+So at this point, check out `solve.py`.
+There are a few additional implementation details there but otherwise everything should have been explained in detail in this write-up.